The essential adjointness of pseudo-differential operators on $\mathbb{Z}^n$: Introduction

 Lastly, we remark that it is possible to formulate an analogue of theorem~\ref{T:main-1} for operators with $M^{m}_{\rho,\Lambda}(\ZZ^n\times\mathbb{T}^n)$-type symbols from~\cite{km-21}.
 To keep our presentation simpler, we chose to work in the setting of $S^{m}(\ZZ^n\times\mathbb{T}^n)$-type symbols from~\cite{BRK-20, DK-20}.

-Our paper consists of four sections and an appendix.
+Our paper consists of six sections and an appendix.
 In section~\ref{S:res}, after describing the basic notations and recalling the definitions of the symbol class and the corresponding pseudo-differential operator on $\ZZ^n$, discrete Sobolev spaces, and the notion of an essentially adjoint pair of operators, we state the main result of the paper (theorem~\ref{T:main-1}).
 Subsequently, in section~\ref{s-pl} we recall the needed elements of the symbol calculus from~\cite{BRK-20}, state and prove a couple of additional properties of elliptic operators on $\ZZ^n$, and recall an abstract device from~\cite{Sh-pdo-book} mentioned in the previous paragraph.
-Finally, we prove the main result in section~\ref{S:pf-1}.
+Finally, we prove the main result (and its corollary) in sections~\ref{S:pf-1} and~\ref{pf-c-1}.
+In section~\ref{SS-1-21} we describe two applications of our result: well-posedness of initial-value problems for evolution equations in $\ell^2(\ZZ^n)$ and construction of an extended Hilbert scale on $\ZZ^n$ generated by an elliptic operator.
 In the appendix~\ref{S:App} we discuss the anti-duality between the discrete Sobolev spaces $H^{s}(\ZZ^n)$ and $H^{-s}(\ZZ^n)$, $s\in\RR$.